 - O is replaced by OSCAR

-By simply remembering this one principle, you can enjoy most of the benefits of the phonetic alphabet, without much effort on your part.
-Furthermore, this principle is useful in locations where people use different variants of the phonetic alphabet (such as the LAPD radio alphabet), as they all rely on the same principle.
+By simply remembering this one principle, you can enjoy most of the benefits of the NATO alphabet, without much effort on your part.
+Furthermore, this principle is useful in locations where people use different types of phonetic alphabets, such as the LAPD radio alphabet, as most of these alphabets rely on the same principle.

 The NATO phonetic alphabet

 As you saw above, understanding the principle behind the NATO phonetic alphabet allows you to enjoy most of its benefits, without having to learn the alphabet itself.
 However, you can still benefit from learning the original NATO alphabet itself, for two main reasons:

 - First of all, the NATO alphabet is the universal standard for phonetic alphabets in many areas in the world, meaning that a lot of people, and especially those who encounter it in a professional setting, are likely to recognize and understand it.